Cultural legacy of the Klondike Gold Rush: Non-fiction

 The Klondike Stampede (original edition 1900) By Tappan Adney.
 Perhaps the best first-person account of the Klondike Gold Rush.
-Adney was a journalist for Harper’s Weekly sent by the magazine to chronicle the event.
-In 1897, he took a steamship to Skagway, then made the long trek into Canada over Chilkoot Pass, to Dawson, and on to the Klondike River.
+Adney was a journalist for Harper's Weekly sent by the magazine to chronicle the event.
+In 1897, he took a steamship to Skagway, then traveled into Canada over Chilkoot Pass, to Dawson, and on to the Klondike River.

 Music of the Alaska-Klondike Gold Rush: Songs and History (1999) By Jean Murray.
-The most comprehensive collection of lyrics, score, chords and background information on songs and parodies by professional musicians and gold seekers for the entire Klondike era.
-Includes about 100 songs from the Gold Rush era now in the public domain.
+A comprehensive collection of lyrics, score, chords and background information on songs and parodies by professional musicians and gold seekers for the entire Klondike era.
+Includes about 100 songs from the Gold Rush era, which are now in the public domain.

 Good Time Girls: Of the Alaska-Yukon Gold Rush (1998) By Lael Morgan.
-Alaskan journalist Lael Morgan chronicles the ribald, sometimes poignant, and often tragic stories of the prostitutes and “disreputable” women in the entertainment and sex industries who were the earliest female pioneers of the Far North.
+Alaskan journalist Lael Morgan chronicles the stories of the prostitutes and "disreputable" women in the entertainment and sex industries who were the earliest female pioneers of the Far North.

 Bo at Ballard Creek (2013) By Kirkpatrick Hill, LeUyen Pham (illustrator).
-Perhaps the most compelling modern children’s book with a setting in the Alaska gold rush.
-Taking place in the 1920s, it’s about a little orphan girl named Bo who's being raised by two rough-and-tumble gold miners—both men.
-It’s a fun and exciting adventure story while providing an insightful, authentic look at life after the famous Alaska gold rush.
+Taking place in the 1920s, the book centers on Bo, an orphaned girl who is raised by two male gold miners after the gold rush.

-Hollywood on the Klondike: Dawson City’s Great Film Find (2023) By Michael Gates.
-An exciting account of the history behind a hoard of silent films found buried beneath the permafrost of Dawson City.
-Many of the films had been lost to history, so their discovery was a lucky strike for film archivists and historians.
-Gates gives insight into the important question of Klondike’s role in the making of the West Coast vaudeville circuit and, ultimately, the creation of Hollywood itself.
+Hollywood on the Klondike: Dawson City's Great Film Find (2023) By Michael Gates.
+The book documents the history behind a hoard of silent films found buried beneath the permafrost of Dawson City.
+Gates gives insight into Klondike's role in the making of the West Coast vaudeville circuit and the creation of Hollywood itself.